 What is a DNS error?
-As this is a question on so many people’s minds, we thought to get to the bottom of this issue.
+As this is a common question, we thought to get to the bottom of this issue.
 Simply put, a DNS error occurs when a part of the network does not properly connect to another part of the network.
-For instance, when a web page name cannot be resolved, it results in turning up an error page instead of the desired site.
+For instance, when a web page name cannot be resolved, it turns up an error page instead of the desired site.

-Throughout this article we will explain some of the most common errors and give you the means to fix the issue yourself, saving you hours of frustration.
+Throughout this article, we will explain some of the most common DNS errors and give you the means to fix the issue yourself, saving you hours of frustration.

 What are DNS servers?

 Before we delve deeper into the world of DNS failures, we should explain what a DNS server is and why it is necessary to your online survival.

 DNS servers are an integral part of the internet infrastructure.
 Their job is to convert domain names into IP addresses so that other machines can read them.